Mogami Yoshiaki: Unification of Dewa province

 In 1584, Yoshiaki defeated the Sagae clan which was led by Sagae Takamoto who committed suicide.
 Yoshiaki then attacked the Tendo clan, who were based in Tendo, just north of Yamagata, into Kokubu (present-day Miyagi Prefecture), led by Tendō Yorizumi.
 Later, Yorizumi fled to the territory of Kokubun Morishige, causing the Tendō clan to collapse.
 Furthermore, he also defeated the Shiratori clan within the same area.

 Meanwhile, in Dewa Province, one of the remaining local lords in conflict with Yoshiaki was Nagahisa Shiratori.
 Nagahisa Shiratori's territory was in Murayama County, Dewa Province, near present-day Murayama, Yamagata.
 He was an obstacle to Yoshiaki, who was trying to pacify Dewa, but he also had connections with Oda Nobunaga and was plotting to obtain the title of Dewa no Kami (Lord of Dewa).
 Yoshiaki, who had read of these developments, invited Shiratori Nagahisa to his castle, Yamagata Castle, in 1584, claiming to be seriously ill.
 According to the "Tale of Mogami Yoshiaki" written in the early Edo period, Yoshiaki, who was bedridden, asked Shiratori Nagahisa to "serve as guardian until my eldest son, Yoshiyasu, comes of age," and handed him a family tree that had been passed down from his ancestors.
 It is recorded that when Shiratori Nagahisa was about to receive the family tree document, Yoshiaki suddenly killed him with a sword that he had hidden.
 With the elimination of Nagahisa, the Mogami clan finally asserted their dominance of the region.
 It was reported that the assassination of Nagahisa was ordered by Oda Nobunaga several years prior, before the Honnō-ji Incident in 1582, when Nagahisa enraged Nobunaga by lying to Nobunaga claiming that he was the ruler of Dewa province.

 In 1586, Yoshiaki fought against Onodera Yoshimichi.
 Yoshiaki's eldest son, Mogami Yoshiyasu and Tateoka Mitsushige succeeded in defeating the Onodera reinforcements.
 In October, Yoshiaki crossed the Rokuji Highway and invaded Shōnai in an effort to reinforce Tōzenji Yoshinaga, lord of Tozenji Castle, against the attack of his enemy, Daihōji Yoshioki.
 Yoshioki was defeated in battle the same month and committed suicide, causing the Daihōji clan to go extinct.
 In 1587, he succeeded in taking control of Shonai (western Yamagata prefecture).
-However, his nephew, Date Masamune, was also expanding his own ambitions at the same time, and he was targeting domains within the Mogami clan.
+However, the next year, his army was defeated and routed by Honjō Shigenaga, a retainer of Uesugi Kagekatsu, in Battle of Jugorihara.
+This defeat, along with the fact that his nephew, Date Masamune, was also expanding his own ambitions at the same time, and he was targeting domains within the Mogami clan, prompted Yoshiaki to give up Shōnai and move his focus towards the Date clan.